Tanned from the heat of the sun and in pretty dam good shape following 3 solid months of surfing all day!

 I feel like I’ve painted a bad picture of Asia with the above points, but please don’t get me wrong, this place is amazing to explore and I’m definitely coming back – if not as part of my RTW adventures at the very least a stand alone Thailand holiday chilling on the islands again!

-I’ve thoroughly enjoyed my time bouncing around Thailand, Laos, Bali and Cambodia – I’ve has some amazing adventures and met some of the most amazing people.
+I’ve thoroughly enjoyed my time bouncing around staying at hostels and hotels in Bali, Thailand, Laos, Bali and Cambodia – I’ve has some amazing adventures and met some of the most amazing people.
 It’s a place that I fully recommend to anyone wanting to explore the world, be it a couple weeks, couple months or as the starting point to an epic RTW trip.

 But my travel bug is itching for something a bit different, somewhere completely new and somewhere far away from the hordes of 18 year old “Gap Yah” students!